AdityaShegokar01/Modi-Script-Text-Analyzer/README.md

 2️⃣ Run the Web Application

-Open a terminal in the project directory and run:

 python app.py

-After running the command, a local server link (usually http://127.0.0.1:5000) will appear in the terminal.

-Click the link to open the web app in your browser

-If the link does not open automatically, manually open the index.html file located in the project folder

 3️⃣ Verify the Model File

-Ensure that the trained model is present in the models/ folder:
+Ensure that the trained model is present in the models/ folder

-models/
-└── best_model.pth

-This file contains the best trained OCR model and is required for inference.

 4️⃣ Upload Modi Lipi Image

-Once the web app opens:

 Upload a Modi Lipi image from the Dataset/ folder

-The application will display the recognized Devanagari text

-To verify correctness:

-The Dataset/ folder also contains a ground truth text file

-The ground truth file has the same name as the image

-5️⃣ Enable Translation (Optional – Gemini API)
+5️⃣ Enable Translation

 To translate the extracted Devanagari text into other languages: